Writings

 What is Our Business Here?

-The universe may be revealed by chemistry and physics, but that only tells us how we got here, not why we are here.
-At the limit of human intelligence we accept that we are beneficiaries of evolutionary randomness, yet we entertain the idea of Intelligent Design.
-We know that we do not make objective cosmic difference but assume we matter to a sovereign entity.
-In the spirit of self-interest and to combat boredom we invented, from our consciousness, meaning and morals and love, and elevated them to a status higher than nature, only to grapple with an indifferent universe and its owner, supposing there is one.
-Unable to deal with such a conflict and the excess doubt it brings, we conceived the narrative of good and evil and convinced ourselves that we are here to train.
+The universe may be revealed by physics and chemistry, but that only tells us how we got here, not why we are here.
+We know that we are cousins of the flora and fauna around us, and at some point dropped from trees and became the modern human being.
+At the limit of our intelligence we accept that we are beneficiaries of evolutionary randomness, yet cannot shake the idea of Intelligent Design.
+We conclude that we do not make objective cosmic difference but assume we matter to a sovereign entity.
+In the spirit of self-interest and to combat boredom we invented from our consciousness meaning and morals and love, elevating them to a status higher than nature, only to grapple with an indifferent universe.
+Unable to deal with such a conflict and the excess doubt it brings, we conceived the narrative of good and evil and convinced ourselves that we are here to train, that there is a reward at the end, and that an ultimate being who is the origin of good is affectionately rooting for us.

 The Measure of “Christianess”